 Pushing for Energy Security and Trade in the RegionAT A GLANCE

-- integration of energy markets to overcome the impact of uneven distribution of energy resources;
+- integration of energy markets to overcome the impact of uneven distribution of energy resources,

-- efforts to optimize existing energy interrelationships; and
+- optimizing existing energy interrelationships, and

-- efforts to develop least-cost solutions to energy constraints.
+- developing least-cost solutions to energy constraints.

 Energy cooperation is stimulated by the availability of attractive energy markets in eastern and southern People's Republic of China, Pakistan, India, and Iran, along with new strategic transit opportunities for oil and gas through Turkey, Georgia, and the Russian Federation.